Lud-in-the-Mist: Reception

 unpredictably from drollery to menace to a high poignancy that sticks in the mind".

+Lud-in-the-Mist had been named a source of inspiration to multiple fantasy and science fiction authors.
+Michael Swanwick called it "one of the least known and most influential of modern fantasies".
+Elizabeth Hand and Tim Powers have both named it as a source of inspiration.
 Neil Gaiman described Lud as "one of the finest [fantasy novels] in the English language....
 It is a little golden miracle of a book."
 He described Mirrlees's writing as "elegant, supple, effective and haunting: the author demands a great deal from her readers, which she repays many times over."
 He says that it is one of his top ten favourite books.

 Adaptation

 Joy Wilkinson wrote an adaptation for BBC Radio 4, which broadcast on 30 October 2021.
 It starred Olivia Poulet, Richard Lumsden and Lloyd Hutchinson.
-Gaiman was cast as Duke Aubrey.
+Neil Gaiman was cast as Duke Aubrey.